johanley/precision-timekeeping/README.md

 ### Unrestricted Julian Dates
 The Julian date is **not restricted** to dates having Julian date >= 0.
-This restriction is found in many date-time libraries.
+This restriction is unfortunately found in many date-time libraries.

 ### Arbitrary Precision
 The date-time and Julian date can be defined to **arbitrary precision** for seconds and fractional days.